Remod-org/Auxide/Permissions.md

 - `/removeperm USERGROUP PERMISSION` -- Alias for the above.

 - `listgroups` -- List groups.
 Default groups are admin and default.
 A player with admin rights will be added to the admin group on connect, and all players will be added to the default group.

+- `listgroupmembers GROUPNAME` -- List members of group called GROUPNAME.
+If a member is a group, " (group)" will be added.
+- `listmembers GROUPNAME` -- Alias for the above.

 - `addgroup GROUPNAME` -- Adds a new group called GROUPNAME.
 - `groupadd GROUPNAME` -- Alias for the above.